 I hear from many of my patients that they often struggle to drink enough water during the day.
 “I just don’t like it on it’s own” is a fairly common response towards tap water.
-Personally, I like to use frozen lime slices in my water – I’ve written more about that here in another blog post.
+Personally, I like to use frozen lime slices in my water.
+(Here’s a post on drinking water)

 There are so many products available on the supermarket shelves these days to ‘jazz up’ your water – here I’m reviewing a ‘cold infusion’ tea bag I picked up this morning.

 Product: Tetley – Cold Infusions (Strawberry & Watermelon)

 Cost: $2.29/10 pack from Aldi (Also available at Coles Woolworths in different flavours, and in ‘multipacks’ with mixed flavours)